ZeusInstitute-OSS/UPI-Viewer/README.md

-# Upi Viewer
+# UPI Viewer
 Open Source UPI (and eventually card) POS system for android 4 and above.

-Make your old android phones into UPI Powered Point Of Sale devices!
+Make your old android phones into UPI Powered Point Of Sale devices and Amount SoundBoxes!

 Features:
 - Custom UPI ID